Tomentos/JTT_Tutorials/README.md

 Now checking out this commit works the same way as checking out a tag would, except that you just use this above ID as a replacement for the name; like this: `git checkout dcd507c6`.

 Now you have basically travelled back in time to visit a previous state of your project.
-You can even change these previous things, I do not however, recommend that you do that just yet.
+Here you can do different things, like tagging from a past commit, copying code that was removed and you can even change these previous things.
+However, I do not recommend that you do that just yet.
 If you want to edit your past commits, you should learn how to branch your project first, just to avoid things getting messy.

 To return to the latest point in your project, you can use `git checkout master`.